xyst/writings/why-is-racket-integer-sum-faster-than-haskell/readme.md

 A usual thing to check is Integer versus Int.
 In Java we are adding a BigInteger and an "int", while in Haskell we are adding two Integer's.

-Integer (and BigInteger) is arbitrary-precision, while Int (and "int") is 64-bit on this machine.
+Integer (and BigInteger in Java) is arbitrary-precision, while Int (and "int" in Java) is 64-bit on this machine.
 Integer is the mathematical integer, while Int wraps around modulo (2 ^ 64) on this machine.

 To see their difference, in `ghci` interpreter: